mmabrouk/mmabrouk.github.io/_posts/2014-05-06-all-possible-combinations-of-elements-in-a-list.md

 			# Do Stuff
 {% endhighlight %}

-We're near the 80 charcter limit before even starting to write the main code.
+We're near the 80 character limit before even starting to write the main code.

 ## The Solution: